ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 a *large enough* majority of validators!
 So the first step of bootstrapping is finding enough validators to download containers from.

-The P-chain continuosly keeps track of validators.
-So whenever any chain *other than the P-chain* has to bootstrap, the P-chain should be able to provide an up-to-date list of validators for that subnet.
-The node can then reach these validators out to securily download containers.
+The P-chain continuously keeps track of validators.
+So whenever any chain *other than the P-chain* has to bootstrap, the P-chain should be able to provide an up-to-date list of validators for that Subnet.
+The node can then reach these validators out to securely download containers.

 There is a caveat here: the validators list must be *up-to-date*.
-If the validator list is not up-to-date, the node may mistakely assume that some nodes are still validating while their validation period has expired already.
+If the validator list is not up-to-date, the node may mistakenly assume that some nodes are still validating while their validation period has expired already.
 This would open up the possibility to download faulty blocks from an source that is not secure (anymore).

-So every avalanche node must fully bootstrap the P-chain before moving on to the other Primary Network chains and other subnets.
+So every avalanche node must fully bootstrap the P-chain before moving on to the other Primary Network chains and other Subnets.

 Validators and beacons availability is key to the bootstrapping process.
-Bootstrap process stalls until the node has created a secure connections to enough vadalitors or beacons.
-Moreover if the node fails to reach beacons within a given time, the node will shut-down as no operation can be carried out securily.
+Bootstrap process stalls until the node has created a secure connections to enough validators or beacons.
+Moreover if the node fails to reach beacons within a given time, the node will shut-down as no operation can be carried out securely.

 As soon as validators are loaded from P-chain, node attempts to establish a connection with them (VERIFY)